RalphORama/ThreeFiveSevenGame/README.md

 The object of the game is to erase squares in such a way that, at the end of the match, your opponent is left with only one square.

 This project needs no special libraries to compile, just JDK 8.

-##### NB: I've just begun learning Java, so if this code is incredibly terrible, please don't think of me too harshly.
-I swear, I'm good at coding.